Morning, Wednesday, 10th November 2021

 ***Full-scale policy conference taking place online***

-This conference will look at priorities for music education following the publication of the Government’s Model Music Curriculum, and in light of the findings of the recently published Ofsted subject research review, including discussion on the curriculum’s implementation, the likely impact on teaching standards in schools, and assessing the funding necessary for its delivery.
+This conference will look at priorities for music education following the publication of the Government’s Model Music Curriculum and the Ofsted subject research review.

-With the discussion taking place in the wake of COVID-19 and the UK’s leaving the EU, delegates will also consider the wider impact of music education on the creative sector, and opportunities presented for creating a talent pipeline for the music industry and playing a key role in the sector’s recovery from the pandemic.
+With the conference taking place in the wake of COVID-19 and the UK leaving the EU, delegates will also consider the wider impact of music education on the creative sector and the opportunities presented for creating a talent pipeline for the music industry, as well as the sector’s recovery from the pandemic.

-We are pleased to be able to include a keynote contribution on immediate priorities for music education and the findings of the Model Curriculum Expert Advisory Panel from the panel’s chair, Baroness Fleet.
+We are pleased to be able to include a keynote contribution on improving standards in music education from Mark Phillips, National Lead for Music, Ofsted.